Umbakumba

 Life in Umbakumba is deeply connected to traditional Anindilyakwa culture, with strong ties to Country, sea, and kinship systems that have persisted for thousands of years.
 Groote Eylandt also hosts the GEMCO manganese mine — one of Australia's largest — which provides employment opportunities in the region.
 Access to the island is primarily by air or sea, with Angurugu as the main service hub for health, education, and retail.

-Umbakumba falls under postcode 822 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Spillett electorate.
+Umbakumba falls under postcode 822 and is governed by the East Arnhem Council (Local Government Area).
+For federal elections, residents vote in the electorate of Solomon, while state elections fall under the Spillett electorate.

 Location